Elozzy/FABGEP-API/README.md

-# KW-FABGEP-API
+# FABGEP-API
 The Kwara Food and Agricultural Business Growth Enhancement Program - KW-FABGEP is a Private - Public partnership initiative designed to drive development in the food and agricultural sector, primarily through education to ensure growth and sustainable development in the state

 ## List of End-Points

+ ###### End point with " * " signifies completion

-- /create: create a new user account
+- /signup: create a new user account *
-- /login: authenticate existing user
+- /login: authenticate existing user *
-- /getUser: fetch a existing user account data
+- /user: fetch a existing user account data *
-- /getPurse: fetch a user account purse
+- /purse: fetch a user account purse
 - /updatePurse: update a user purse
 - /createInvestment: create a new investment package
 - /getPackages: fetch all available investment packages